nicklockwood/Expression/README.md

 * AnyExpression's `SymbolEvaluator` functions accept and return `Any` instead of `Double`
 * Boolean symbols and operators are enabled by default when you create an `AnyExpression`
 * There is no separate `arrays` argument for the AnyExpression constructor.
-If you wish to pass an array constant, you can add it to the `constants` dictionary
+If you wish to pass an array or dictionary constant, you can simply add it to the `constants` dictionary like any other value type

 You can create and evaluate an `AnyExpression` instance as follows: